InformaticsMatters/fragmentor/README.md

 ```

 The first time a library version is extracted, regenerate_index should be set to 'yes' so that the index of edges for
 the latest library version can be regenerated.
-For subsequent runs (e.g. to extract combinations) it can be set to 'no'
+For subsequent runs (e.g. to extract combinations) it should be set to
-for speed - for the larger vendors this can be a significant amount of time.
+'no' for speed - for the larger vendors this can be a significant amount of time.
 A template (extract-parameters.template) is provided for this file.

 The command is: